sudheerao/Angular-Flask-Python-3-framework/README.md

 #### Step 3 : Create a Scaffold with the fields you require.

-For a list of supported fields please see the wiki
+For a list of supported fields please see https://github.com/Leo-g/Flask-Scaffold/wiki/Fields

     vim scaffold/module.yaml
     customers: